The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/2-positioning-lecture-notes.md

-# Positioning
+# Unit 1 - Box Model Positioning

 ## Offset Properties
-* `top`, `bottom`, `left`, `right`
-* Each offset measures the inward distance from the side of the container named by the offset property.
-* For instance, `bottom: 50px` indicates a position 50px inward from (above) the bottom edge of the container.
-* _* Remember that the offset is always inward when working with positive offset values.
-Negative offsets shift elements in the opposite direction.*_

-## The `position` property

-### Offset Properties

-Positioning always utilizes the four CSS properties `top`, `bottom`, `left`, and `right`.
+Positioning utilizes the four **offset properties**: `top`, `bottom`, `left`, and `right`.

-These are called "offset properties" — they shift an element a specified distance from their original position.
+These properties shift an element a specified distance from their original position.
 It is easiest to think of these properties as "Distance _inward_ from the specified side".

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vSYLzZv9pmKiok87Gs9_dsYUc94wbSOa48Tl1MHsgQKrNAjlCOU-YjOq9X4aqdRi8QOIdeoYZOwuQj9/pub?w=344&amp;h=352">